evannetwork/tnt-docs/docs/v0.3/For Developers/kick-start.md

 Actions representing a capsulated business case or a grouping for different credentials.
 Once executed, they handle sending of credentials in a specific manner and categorizes the whole communication within one thread.
 TRUST&TRACE supports currently the following business cases functionalities:

 - [CSR] - requesting certificates from your partner
-- [DIDCOMM] - ppen a DIDComm communication channel that handles message decryption / encryption
+- [DIDCOMM] - open a DIDComm communication channel that handles message decryption / encryption
 - [Invitation] - requests a DID exchange for
 - [NCE] - handler for validating and sending [NCE formatted DIDComm messages]
 - [ORDER-TRACING] - NCE formatted for tracing orders